 The SS genotype occurs following the inheritance of the HbS gene from both parents when both parents are AS genotypes.

-Sickle cell crises can be broadly classified into 3 types as follows:
+Sickle cell crises can fall into 3 groups

 The body has an amazing capability to adjust to unfavourable conditions.